SuperAssassin47/Signal_Analysis_Toolkit/README.md

 # Future optimisations

 In future updates, I will aim to introduce more signal analysis engines to enhance the overall UX.

+# Keyboard shortcuts to note

+For your reference, to terminate the signal analysis engine which you're using, hit Ctrl+C. This will terminate the engine and redirect you back to the main menu.
+This is the only form of interaction you need to know in order to use the toolkit efficently and effectively.